philipturner/swift-opencl/README.md

-# swift-opencl
+# SwiftOpenCL

-Swift bindings for OpenCL
+A native Swift API for OpenCL, which works on every platform.
+This is very similar to the [C++ bindings](https://github.com/KhronosGroup/OpenCL-CLHPP).